-^{} The lengths of the W-4, C-3 and E-2 alternatives early in the screening process differ from the lengths analyzed in the DEIS due to a modification of the project limits following the level two screening and the conceptual level of detail.
-As a result the calculations presented during the screening process may differ from the calculations presented in the EIS for the W-4, C-3 and E-2 alternatives.
+6 The lengths of the W-4, C-3 and E-2 alternatives early in the screening process differ from the lengths analyzed in this DEIS due to a modification of the project limits following the level two screening.
+As a result the calculations presented during the screening process may differ from the calculations presented in this DEIS for the W-4, C-3 and E-2 alternatives.